Rho Leonis

-Rho Leonis (ρ Leo), also named Shaomin, is a binary star in the zodiac constellation of Leo, and, like the prominent nearby star Regulus, is near the ecliptic.
+Rho Leonis, also named Shaomin, is a star in the zodiac constellation of Leo, and, like the prominent nearby star Regulus, is near the ecliptic.
 With an apparent visual magnitude of 3.9, this star can be readily seen with the naked eye.
 Spectroscopic measurements give a distance estimate of about 2930 ly from the Earth.
 Rho Leonis is an Alpha Cygni-type variable star, showing 0.032 magnitude brightness variations with a period of 3.427 days, in Hipparcos data.

+Nomenclature

+ρ Leonis (Latinized to Rho Leonis, abbreviated ρ Leo, Rho Leo) is the star's Bayer designation.